nsuroghon/Budget-Tracker/README.md

 ## Description
 The Budget Tracker Application allows a user to make deposits and withdrawls to an account balance with or without access to internet connection.
 Offline transactions populate the total balance once an online connection is established.

-As a student developer, the Budget Tracker App serves as a practice exercise in using IndexedDB for client-side storage, and Service Worker to manipulate how network requests are handled.
+This application utilizes IndexedDB for client-side storage, and Service Worker to manipulate how network requests are handled.

 ## Visit
 [Visit Budget Tracker Application](https://fierce-reef-41934.herokuapp.com)